 Embracing Cardio For Otipum Fitness Results!

 I wouldn’t say I like cardio.
-I hate having to run, skip, or ellipse my way into a leaner, lower-fat me.
-Some may think that it has to do with laziness.
-But it’s not—at least not for me.
+I hate having to run, skip, or use an elliptical to work my way into a leaner, lower-fat me.
+In that context, of course, some may think it is due to laziness.
+Yet, the truth is, it’s not—at least not for me.
 I’m not too fond of the feeling of it.
 I like lifting, doing calisthenics, and many other fitness activities, but not straight cardio.

-Even though I am not the most flexible, I enjoy stretching exercises more than cardio, even with the discomfort and pain that stretching brings.
+Admittedly, I am not very flexible; nevertheless, I enjoy stretching more than cardio, even with the associated pain.

-If I don’t have my private music distracting me, 30 – 60 minutes of straight cardio can be dull and mountainous.
-Without suitable diversions, I cannot wait until it’s time to stop.
+If I don’t have my private music distracting me, 30 – 60 minutes of straight cardio can be dull and monotonous.
+In truth, without suitable diversions, I cannot wait until it’s time to stop..

-We all must do cardio because it is a vital leg of the pillars of fitness.
-Leaving it out means we are seriously shortchanging the fitness program.
+We all need to do cardio because it is a vital component of the pillars of fitness.
+Leaving it out seriously shortchanges the fitness program.
 As a result, we won’t burn as many calories and fat, maintain our optimum weight, or help the body build as much muscle.

 We also won’t increase our energy output, build endurance, improve our heart rate, or add blood circulation throughout our bodies to reduce the threat of heart disease.
-The fact is cardio burns more calories than other methods of training.
+Cardio burns more calories than other forms of training.

 What are the pillars of fitness?